Skip to content

 3. The adult lacks capacity to consent, and a decision has been made that reporting a concern is in their best interests.

-If it is not clear from the concern reported whether or not consent has been sought the practitioner responding to the concern should contact the person that reported the concern to establish this.
+If it is not clear from the concern reported whether or not consent has been sought, the practitioner responding to the concern should contact the person that reported it to establish this.

 If they are not contactable (for example if the concern was reported anonymously) the practitioner responding to the concern should work on the basis that consent was not sought.

-If none of the above conditions apply then the adult at risk must be contacted, advised that a concern has been reported and asked about their wishes in regards to next steps.
-This can be done by the person that reported the concern or the local authority, whichever is deemed most appropriate and proportionate to the presenting circumstances.
+This can be done by the person that raised the concern or the local authority, whichever is deemed most appropriate and proportionate to the presenting circumstances.

 If an adult is subject to coercion and control or undue influence by another person this may impair their judgement and could impact on their ability to make decisions about their safety.
 If this is the case, Mental Capacity Policy and Procedures may not cover the particular situation.
 Professionals from a range of disciplines will need to work with the person, to explore options that may be available to keep them safe.
 Supporting people who are subject to coercion is often complex and challenging work.
 If the situation cannot be resolved in other ways, you may need to seek legal advice regarding whether to apply to the High Court for inherent jurisdiction.